daos-stack/daos/docs/QSG/build_from_scratch.md

 ## Install Prerequisites

-To build DAOS and its dependencies, several software packages must be installed on the system.
-This includes scons, libuuid, cmocka, ipmctl, and several other packages usually available on all the Linux distributions.
+Building DAOS and its dependencies will require the installation of several software packages on the system.
+Example: scons, libuuid, cmocka, ipmctl, and several other packages are usually available on all the Linux distributions.
 Moreover, a Go version of at least 1.10 is required.

 Some DAOS tests use MPI.
 The DAOS build process uses the environment modules package to detect the presence of MPI.
 If none is found, the build will skip